 export { App };

-To recap, this is how the App.js
+To recap, this is what the src/containers/App.js

-file should look right now:
+file should contain:

-import React, { Component } from 'react'
+import React, { Component } from "react";

-import PropTypes from 'prop-types'
+import PropTypes from "prop-types";

-import { connect } from 'react-redux'
+import { connect } from "react-redux";

-import { selectSubreddit, fetchPostsIfNeeded, invalidateSubreddit } from '../actions'
+import { selectSubreddit, fetchPostsIfNeeded, invalidateSubreddit } from "../actions";

-import Picker from '../components/Picker'
+import Picker from "../components/Picker";

-import Posts from '../components/Posts'
+import Posts from "../components/Posts";

 class App extends Component {